Questions and Answers Relating to Personal Contract Plans.

 3. Return the vehicle to the dealer with no further repayments.

-Volkswagen Bank Ireland guarantees the minimum future value at the end of the agreement so both you and the dealer are protected.
-Any shortfall is covered by Volkswagen Bank.
+Volkswagen Financial Services Ireland guarantees the minimum future value at the end of the agreement so both you and the dealer are protected.
+Any shortfall is covered by Volkswagen Financial Services.
 As previously referred to, this is subject to the condition of the vehicle and the annual mileage.

 A. At the end of your agreement if you choose to sell your car either to a dealership or privately, the difference between the sale price of the vehicle and the agreed GMFV is known as your equity.